 Habitat loss and fragmentation

-- Habitat loss and fragmentation is the most important cause driving animals and plants to extinction.
+- Habitat loss and fragmentation is the most important cause of driving animals and plants to extinction.

-- The Amazon rain forests protecting probably millions of species is being cut and cleared for agricultural purposes or for conversion to grasslands for raising beef cattle.
+- The Amazon rain forests protecting probably millions of species are being cut and cleared for agricultural purposes or for conversion to grasslands for raising beef cattle.

 - In addition to the total loss, the degradation of several habitats by pollution also threatens the existence of many species.